taikedz/podfetch/README.md

 Set preferences: `MEDIAPREF` determines what the preferred format should be where multiple are available ; `NAMEPREF` specifies the naming pattern (see Naming Patterns below); `SHORTNAME` is the short name of the podcast for quick reference.

-	podfetch pref DIR [-m MEDIAPREF] [-n NAMEPREF] [-s SHORTNAME]
+	podfetch pref DIR [-m MEDIAPREF] [-n NAMEPREF] [-s SHORTNAME] [-t {true|false}]

 Download all "unread" items in the podcast directory, or the specified episodes; as each is succesfully downloaded, mark the item as "read".
-Changes to the preferences are for the instance only, and do not affect the defaults set with `pref`
+Preferences can be adjusted by specifying them directly, with the same format as for the `pref` command.
+Changes to the preferences are for the imediate run only, and do not affect the defaults set with `pref`

-	podfetch download DIR [-m MEDIAPREF] [-n NAMEPREF] [-s SHORTNAME] [EPISODEID ...]
+	podfetch download DIR [PREFS ...]
+[EPISODEID ...]

 Mark all episodes, or the specified episodes, in the database as being "read" or "unread".